 23.Best Drawn:Harold And The Purple Crayon by Crockett Johnson

 What can you do with a crayon?
 If you add imagination to it, there is no limit to what you can do with it!
 The book is about the adventures that Harold goes on by using his purple crayon and his imagination, making it a perfect bedtime story.

 It is night time, and Harold was not sleepy.
 He decides to take a walk under the moonlight.
 But there is no moon in the sky.
 Harold uses his purple crayon to draw the moon, a long straight path and starts walking.
 Midway, he cuts through the road into a farmland and to the woods.
 There, he draws an apple tree and a scary monster to guard that tree.
 But the monster is so scary that Harold runs away from there and finds himself in the ocean.

 He continues his adventure using the purple crayon to draw a boat, an island, a mountain, a hot air balloon, a city with tall buildings and windows, a policeman and finally his house, bedroom window and his bed, where he falls asleep.

-How can a selection of bedtime stories for children not include one from Dr. Seuss?
+How can a selection of bedtime stories for children not include one from Dr. Seuss, an author known for his literary expertise?
 Here is one of the best, inspiring bedtime reading books from the Dr. Seuss collection.

 Oh, The Places You’ll Go is a book of beautiful verses and colorful illustrations that appeal to kids.
 Each verse takes the child into the different stages of life, situations that he or she may face through the life and the choices they can make to deal with them.
 Dr. Seuss very subtly puts across important life lessons: you are your own master, you decide where to go and what to do.
 He also says that life is not always going to be fun, but you can stand up and keep moving ahead.